NixOS/nix/doc/manual/src/installation/installing-binary.md

    This will remove the Nix Store volume and everything that was added to the store.

-   If this command indicates that it couldn't remove the volume, you should make sure you don't have an _unmounted_ Nix Store volume.
+   If the output indicates that the command couldn't remove the volume, you should make sure you don't have an _unmounted_ Nix Store volume.
 Look for a "Nix Store" volume in the output of the following command: